Superset vs Devin (2026): Local Agent Orchestration vs Cloud AI Engineer

 Is Superset open source?

-Yes.
-Superset is open source under Apache 2.0 with zero telemetry.
+No. Superset is source-available on GitHub under Elastic License 2.0 (ELv2).
 Devin is closed source from Cognition.

 Which is better for security-sensitive codebases?